Tuesday, October 15, 2024

-Righteous co-sleeping is a part of the Christian doctrine of mutual submission, with the burden of proof falls squarely onto parents.
+Mutual respect is a part of the Christian doctrine of mutual submission, with the burden of proof falling squarely on the parents.
 See Colossians 3:20-21 KJV:

 Children, obey your parents in all things: for this is well pleasing unto the Lord.
 Fathers, provoke not your children to anger, lest they be discouraged.